aqvd/snakemake_workflows/README.md

 # snakemake_workflows
-werrflows for NGS using snakemake
+workflows for NGS using snakemake